 - How much does live-in care cost?

-Unless otherwise agreed, carers’ costs are inclusive of travel to and from you at the start and end of the assignment.
+Unless otherwise agreed, the cost of care is inclusive of travel to and from you at the start and end of the assignment.
 Their pro-rata rate is payable for days of arrival and departure.

 - How do I find the right live-in carer for me?

-You will talk through your family’s situation with one of our expert Live-in Care advisers.
+You will talk through your family’s situation with our customer service team.
 They will ask you a number of questions about the care you need and then match you with the most suitable available carer.
-The recommended carers are based on your loved one’s individual needs and personality and you are able to review their profiles and their introductory video.
+The recommended carers are based on your loved one’s individual needs and personality and you are able to review their profiles.

 We make recommendations as to who may be able to help you or your loved one.